-Company Website: All expenditures associated with advertising on any company Internet website.
+Company Website: All expenditures associated with advertising on any company Internet website that can be accessed by computers located in the United States.

 Internet - Other: Internet advertising other than on the Company's own Internet website, including on the World Wide Web, on commercial on-line services, and through electronic mail messages; but excluding costs associated with social media marketing.